SamGreenwood84/13-build-a-bank/README.md

 # User Story

-AS A manager at an internet retail company
+AS AN artist and designer that has an internet retail company

 I WANT a back end for my e-commerce website that uses the latest technologies

-SO THAT my company can compete with other e-commerce companies
+SO THAT my art stays relevant and aligned in competiton with other e-commerce companies

 # Acceptance Criteria